Vita112/notes_for_NLP/notes/papers/RelationExtraction/DistantSupervision/【03】PCNN&CNN+ATT_2016.md

 **position embedding**:the words close to the target entities are usually informative to determine the relaiton between entities.**word embedding specified by entity pairs can help CNN to keep track of how close each word is to head or tail entities**.

-as is shown in Fig.2, the sentence is transformed to **vector representation**, which concatenate word embedding and position embedding of all words.
+as is shown in Fig.2, **every word is transformed to vector representation**, which concatenates word embedding and position embedding.
 + **convolution, max-pooling and non-linear layers**

 *because the length of the sentences is variable and the important information can appear in any area of the sentences*,